Giovanna Giordano

 Giovanna Giordano (12 November 1961) is an Italian writer and journalist.
 She has three award-winning and critically acclaimed novels published to date: Trentaseimila giorni (Thirty-six Thousand Days), Un volo magico (A Magic Flight) and Il Mistero di Lithian (The Mystery of Lithian).
 Her first novel Cina cara io ti canto, unpublished, was a finalist for the fifth annual Premio Calvino, recommended by Gesualdo Bufalino.

 Life and career

-Giovanna Giordano was born in Messina in 1961 and raised in Milan, the daughter of the scientist Nicola Giordano.
+Giovanna Giordano was born in Milan in 1961 and raised in Messina, the daughter of the scientist Nicola Giordano.
 She studied African Art History and teaches Philosophy and Phenomenology of the Image at the Academy of Fine Arts in Catania.
 As a journalist, she has written for La Stampa, Il Giornale di Sicilia, Il Mattino and currently for La Sicilia.